Panasonic GX8 vs Sony A9

 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The GX8 lacks such a headphone port.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the GX8 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GX8 was succeeded by the Panasonic GX9.
+Both the GX8 and the A9 have been discontinued, but can regularly be found used on eBay.
+The GX8 was replaced by the Panasonic GX9, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic GX8 and the Sony A9?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.